NateEag/how-i-code/content/index.rst

 ==========

 :category: meta
-:summary: Why this document exists.
+:summary: Why this site exists.

-This is a set of notes on making software.
+This is a set of essays about making software.

-I maintain them for several reasons:
+I write them for several reasons:

 * They may be useful to others.